lohitpt252003/backend-for-annaforces/README.md

 **Method:** `GET`

-**Description:** Retrieves a list of all problems with pagination and filtering capabilities.
+**Description:** Retrieves a list of all problems with filtering capabilities.
 Requires a valid JWT in the Authorization header.

 **Query Parameters:**

-- `page`: (Optional) The page number to retrieve.
-Defaults to 1.
-- `per_page`: (Optional) The number of problems per page.
-Defaults to 3.
 - `search`: (Optional) A search term to filter problems by title or ID.
 - `difficulty`: (Optional) Filter problems by difficulty (e.g., "Easy", "Medium", "Hard").
 - `tag`: (Optional) Filter problems by a specific tag.